14 Packet Anatomy

 Packet header fields overview showing six common header fields arranged across a frame: source address, destination address, length, protocol type, sequence number, and flags, with each field connected to a short explanation and example values.

-Flags Control bits SYN, ACK, FIN, ADR enabled
+• Flags Purpose: control bits.
+Example values: SYN, ACK, FIN, ADR enabled

 14.6.2 Why Sequence Numbers Matter